ryzeon-dev/cputil/README.md

 - to load a custom configuration
   - run `sudo cputil load conf_name` if the configuration file in saved into `/etc/cputild/templates`
   - or run `sudo cputil load /path/to/conf` if it's saved anywhere else

-### Inspecting
-- the inspection of CPU properties is done using the `info` command
-- it will show information like:
-  - model name
-  - architecture
-  - byte order
-  - cores count
-  - threads count
-  - clock parameters

-- the inspection of CPU performance level is done using `cputil` without any flag

-- in order to view the processor's topology run `cputil topology`

-### Usage
-- cpu usage is monitored using `usage` verb
-  - both average and logical processor wise usage is shown
-  - if the `-avg` flag is used, only average usage will be shown

-### Json
-- the `json` command prints all the available information in json format

-### Yaml
-- the `yaml` command prints all the available information in yaml format

-### Version
-- using `version` command prints the current cputil's version

-### Help
-- use `help` to get help

 ## Daemon
 - useful to set CPU parameters as default